Soundgarden: Second disbandment, reunions and upcoming final album (2017–present)

 On April 17, 2023, it was officially revealed that seven final recordings with Cornell would be released after the dispute between the members and Vicky Cornell had ended.
 In a September 2025 interview with Billboard, Cameron confirmed that he, Thayil and Shepherd were "definitely over halfway done with" the remaining eight songs the band worked on before Cornell's death.
+It was announced in November 2025 that during the album's sessions, the band reunited with producer Terry Date.
+Thayil reiterated the album's progress in June 2026: "We're kind of fitting it in with the schedules of the individuals, the producers, engineers, Matt, Ben and myself."
+A month later, Thayil announced that the band is aiming to release the album in 2027, in honor of the tenth anniversary of Cornell's death.

 On December 14, 2024, the surviving members of Soundgarden, along with vocalist Shaina Shepherd, performed together under the moniker Nudedragons (previously used in 2010) for a benefit show in Seattle for the Seattle Children's Hospital.
 The surviving members of the band were scheduled to perform the following July for the benefit concert Back to the Beginning, but did not appear due to scheduling conflicts.

 On November 8, 2025, Soundgarden was inducted into the Rock and Roll Hall of Fame by Jim Carrey.
 At the ceremony, the surviving members of the band were joined by original bassist Hiro Yamamoto for the first time in 36 years and performed a two-song set: Momsen and Mike McCready joined them for "Rusty Cage", while Carlile and Jerry Cantrell were the additional performers for "Black Hole Sun".
 Cornell's daughter Toni also performed at the ceremony, singing the band's "Fell on Black Days".

+Soundgarden performed at the 2026 opening NFL game in Seattle on September 9.
+Momsen and McCready once again joined the band for the show.
+It was the second time that the band played at the NFL season opener in Seattle.
+The first being in 2014, after the Seahawks won their first Super Bowl against the Denver Broncos.